mark-ruddy/tango_leaf_docs/usage.md

 ![League Info](assets/league_info.png)

 And as seen before you can use `/league matches` with filtering to find matches in a league.
-Here is example for all games in TI12 that had either Rubick or Invoker picked - `/league matches leauge_id: x heroes: rubick,invo`:
+Here is example for all games in TI12 that had either Rubick or Invoker picked - `/league matches leauge_id: 14268 heroes: rubick,invo`:

 ![TI12 Matches](assets/ti12_league_example.png)